Anjo2807/Minecraft-WebClassic-Deobfuscation/README.md

-# Minecraft-WebClassic-Deobfuscation
+# Minecraft Classic Web Deobfuscation
-Deobfuscated(?)
-Web Version Of Classic Minecraft
+A Deobfuscated(?)
+Web Version Of Classic Minecraft To Empover Modders